Wallace Pratt

 Wallace Everette Pratt (1885–1981) was a pioneer American petroleum geologist.
-He is also notable for helping establish Guadalupe Mountains National Park through his donation of McKittrick Canyon.
-He is also notable for his marriage to Iris Calderhead, prominent advocate for sex equality and his classmate from the University of Kansas, in 1931.
+When he started his position at Standard Oil in 1937, the company named one of their tankers after him, the SS Wallace E Pratt.
+He is also notable for helping establish Guadalupe Mountains National Park of West Texas and Eddy County, New Mexico through his donation of McKittrick Canyon in Salt Flat, Texas.
+He is also notable for his marriage to suffragist Iris Calderhead.
+In Guadalupe Mountains National Park, they had constructed the Wallace E. Pratt House, the Ship on the Desert, which resembled an oil tanker.

 Biography

 Born in Phillipsburg, Kansas, March 15, 1885, Pratt began his career in geology as an assistant with the Kansas Geological Survey shortly after he graduated from the University of Kansas in 1907 with a bachelor's degree.